MatrixEx Add-In

 Options

 You can set the following options.
-These options will be retained even after this Add-in is closed. (except the items marked with *)
+These options are retained even after this Add-in is closed. (except those marked with *)

 • Include Child Packages